KauzClay/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

 you can also use a combination of provisioner-based and pool-based classes across the clusters.
-You might want to do this in cases where, for example, you want to allow for dynamic provisioning of service instances in the `iterate` cluster, but want to be more considered about the approach in the `run-production` cluster where you might want to ensure that workloads only ever connect to one specific service instance.
+You might want to do this in cases where, for example, you want to allow for dynamic provisioning of service instances in the `iterate` cluster, but want to be more considered about the approach in the `run-production` cluster to ensure that workloads only connect to a specific service instance.
-You can achieve this by using a provisioner-based class on the `iterate` cluster, and an identically named pool-based class on the `run-production` cluster that is configured to only ever select from a pool that consists of one service instance.
+You can achieve this by using a provisioner-based class on the `iterate` cluster, and an identically named pool-based class on the `run-production` cluster that is configured to select from a pool that consists of one service instance.

 ## <a id="procedure"></a> Procedure